 Creativity Explored Studio Line

 At the heart of the exhibition, Mode Brut features over 50 Creativity Explored artists* through a collaborative line produced with Victor Molina.
 Molina brings their art to life while taking a critical view of the current fashion world.
 Working with donated fabric and clothes, Molina begins the process by considering the artist’s personal aesthetic and then works to interpret it through each piece.
 One example within the line is work by Creativity Explored artists Steven Liu and Miriam Munguia (pictured above, far right).
 Liu is known for his love of drawing and for this line, decided to draw classic art historical figures on fabric.
 The completed drawings were then delivered to Munguia, who brought the pictures to life with her detailed embroidery, outlining the figures and shapes.
 Molina then took their work and produced it into a tunic and pants set.
+Additionally, many of the garments in the CE Studio Line feature embroidery and projects artists created as part of the City College of San Francisco surface design class, which has been meeting at the CE studios for over 30 years and virtually during the pandemic.

 Molina notes “Even if it looks like there’s not, there’s always a ton of effort in our artists’ work.
 Nothing the artists do is careless.
 Our artists’ fashion choices are definitely impacted by their respective disabilities.
 Most CE artists are very conservative in what they choose to wear, so for me to make bizarre clothes with the idea that I’m representing the studio is false.
 The studio really isn’t fashionably so ‘out there.’
 Also, because of one’s disability, sometimes, there is less choice of clothing based on availability or necessity.
 I’ve had to think about all these things for this project.”